q30-space/ha-spaceapi-endpoint-client/README.md

 ### State Updates

-When you toggle the switch in Home Assistant:
+When you toggle the switch in Home Assistant (only when an API key is configured):

 1. **Optimistic Update**: The UI updates immediately for instant feedback
 2. **API Call**: A POST request is sent to `/api/space/state`